Scottish whisky makers reel over U.S. tariffs in row over EU subsidies

 The association, which called for restraint from all sides, said single-malt whisky represented over half of the total value of British products on the U.S. tariff list, amounting to over $460 million, even though the row was over aircraft subsidies.

-The tariffs heavily target products from the four countries in the consortium of European planemaker Airbus (AIR.PA), including Spanish olives, British sweaters and woollens, and German tools and coffee, as well as British whisky and French wine.
+The tariffs heavily target products from the four countries in the consortium of European planemaker Airbus, including Spanish olives, British sweaters and woollens, and German tools and coffee, as well as British whisky and French wine.

 Cheese from nearly every EU country will also be hit with the 25% tariffs, but Italian wine and olive oil were spared, along with European chocolate.

-Shares in European luxury goods, including British fashion brand Burberry (BRBY.L), and drinks companies, such as France’s Remy Cointreau (RCOP.PA), rose on Thursday, after the tariffs excluded cognac, champagne and leather goods.
+Shares in European luxury goods, including British fashion brand Burberry, and drinks companies, such as France’s Remy Cointreau, rose on Thursday, after the tariffs excluded cognac, champagne and leather goods.

 The size and scope of the tariffs were reduced considerably from a $25 billion list floated by Washington this year that included helicopters, major aircraft components, seafood, luxury goods and other categories excluded from Wednesday’s announcement.